 Density is the term for how heavy an object is for its size.
 Rock density is usually expressed in units like grams per cubic centimeter (g/cc or g/cm3), kilograms per cubic meter, or pounds per cubic inch (cubic foot or cubic yard).

-Rocks vary considerably in density, so the density of a rock is often a good identification tool and useful for distinguishing terrestrial (Earth) rocks from meteorites.
+Rocks vary considerably in density, so the density of a rock is often a good identification tool and useful for distinguishing terrestrial (earth) rocks from meteorites.
 Iron meteorites are very dense, 7-8 g/cm3.
 Most meteorites are ordinary chondrites, and ordinary chondrites have a density half as much as irons.
 Most ordinary chondrites are in the range 3.0 to 3.7 g/cm3, which is denser than most terrestrial rocks.
 For example, limestone (2.6 g/cm3 or less), quartzite (2.7 g/cm3), and granite (2.7-2.8 g/cm3) are all common low-density rocks.
 Some meteorites have low densities (<3.0 g/cm3), but such meteorites are rare.
-The density of basalt, one of the most common kinds of terrestrial volcanic rocks, can be as high as 3.0 g/cm3.
-The only types of terrestrial rocks that are more dense than meteorites are ores – oxides and sulfides of metals like iron, zinc, and lead.
+The density of basalt, one of the most common types of terrestrial volcanic rocks, can be as high as 3.0 g/cm3.
+The only types of terrestrial rocks that are denser than meteorites are ores – oxides and sulfides of metals like iron, zinc, and lead.
 For example, rocks composed of hematite or magnetite (iron oxides) are often mistaken for meteorites (see concretions).
-Such rocks have high densities, 4.5-5 g/cm3, which is greater than that of any kind of stony meteorite.
+Such rocks have high densities, 4.5-5 g/cm3, which is greater than that of any type of stony meteorite.

 In order to measure density, it is necessary to measure the volume of a rock.
 That is hard to do accurately.
 Just as useful as density, however, is the specific gravity.
 Specific gravity is the ratio of the mass (weight) of a rock to the mass of the same volume of water.
 Water has a density of 1.0 g/cm3, so the numeric value of specific gravity for a rock is the same as that for density.
 Because specific gravity is a ratio, it has no unit.

 Specific gravity is easier to measure than density.
 In order to measure specific gravity you need a balance or scale with a hook on the bottom.
-The technique is described in most high school physics books and most high schools (general science and physics labs) would have a single-beam or triple-beam balance that could be used for measuring specific gravity.
+The technique is described in most high school physics books and most high schools (general science and physics labs) would have a balance that could be used for measuring specific gravity.
 It may be difficult to obtain an accurate measure for a small rock, e.g., <10 grams.

 If you have a rock that is not metallic and it has a specific gravity greater than 4.0, then it is not a meteorite.